hanabi/hanabi.github.io/misc/deleted-conventions.md

 - _Prophetic Discharges_ can only be triggered by using a color clue.
 - _Prophetic Discharges_ can be _Layered_.
 (See the _Prophetic Finesse_ section for an example of this.)

+### The Speed-up Clue

+- The _Layered Finesse_ convention (and its derivatives) are very efficient (in terms of "X-for-1").
+However, sometimes it can be very slow (low-_Tempo_), as players will have to allow for all possible _Reverse Finesses_ before playing anything.
+This is generally not a problem in 3-player games, but _Tempo_ is important in 5-player games.
+- Normally, when the _Finesse Target_ (the card that is to be blind-played) is clued directly, it is a mistake due to someone not paying close enough attention.
+We refer to this as _Stomping on a Finesse_.
+- However, if high-_Tempo_ is needed, a player can consider intentionally _stomping_ on a _Layered Finesse_ in order to "speed up" the play of a specific card that leads into other players hands.
+- One complicating factor of the _Speed-up Clue_ is how to differentiate it from a more-ordinary _Fix Clue_.
+In other words, after the clued card is played, on their next turn, should the player go back and blind-play the other cards?
+If it was a _Speed-up Clue_, they should.
+If it was a _Fix Clue_, they should not.
+- The key lies in the context of the clue:
+  - Was it possible to take an equivalent line where a _Fix Clue_ would not be needed?
+(In terms of the same number of clues, and no risk of discarding critical/playable cards.)
+If yes, then it is a _Speed-up Clue_.
+  - Is the timing of the _Fix Clue_ appropriate?
+If not, then it might be a _Speed Up_ clue.

 ### The Pestilent Finesse

 - First, see the section on the _Pestilent Double Bluff_.